samathaluca/new-lazycamp/README.md

 As I user I want to ensure that the site participation is current and that I will have access and knowledge of where to go exactly.

 I do not want to be given outdated event or pitch information.
-Maybe a link to check uptodate bus routes or travel info or weather forecast in the area.

-I want to know a basic price and what will cost me extra.
-Do i need £1 coins for on site facilities.
+I want to know a fixed basic price and what will cost me extra.
+Do I need £1 coins for on site facilities e.g showers, lockers or gaming.

-As a user I may want to be able to rent or buy a basic kit so I do not have to preplan my trip and buy camping stuff I may only use once.

 As I user I may want to try camping for the first time with tips and ideas and to make my experience as comfortable as possible using know how from seasoned and well travelled campers

-As a user I may need local information e.g. scottish midges, noisy frogs, local early cockerel or noisy dawn chorus, farm animal smells etc,
+As a user I may need local information e.g. scottish midges, noisy frogs, local early cockerel or noisy dawn chorus, farm animal smells etc. I want to know the bad points as well as the good so I know what to expect, have the option to prepare so that I can relax and enjoy myself.

 As a user I would like a profile of previous bookings and to find them easily.

 I would like to a very simple login process.
-I would like password reset .
-Ideally I would like to login through social media.
+I would like password reset.
+Possibly I would like to login through social media.

-I want to see images then reviews and other user images.

-I may enjoy a blog or chatroom to help get ideas or make plans?
+As a user  enjoy a blog or chatroom to help get ideas or make plans?

 I want my payment to be made easily and securely.
 I want email Acknowledgements

-I would like modal and messages then email confirmation.
+I would like messages appear when I submit, enquire or book that tewll me I have been successful.

+As  a user I would like email confirmation with all the information I will need to find and access the camp spot..

 If I am camping my phone may not be charged and I am unlikely to have been able to print my booking so I would like my email address and name to be evidence enough to the business user .

 I want flexibility and maybe a credit offer if I can not make my booking.

-As a user I would like to be able to write a review and add images.

 As a user I would like to read how other users got there and found it.
 How they slept is important.
 Did they feel secure?.

 As a user I would like to know what is closest to my ideal spot if there are no ideal spots. for example i have 2 children and a dog so it must be a child and pet friendly site but I may be willing to park a distance away from the pitch or do without electric if needed.

-As a user I would like spinners to show that my request is being processed.
+As a user I would like spinners to show that my payment is being processed.

 As a user I would appreciate tooltips to ensure I do not make mistakes when I make my booking.

+As a user I would like to make final checks to my booking before payment is made.

+As a user I want to be able to use familiar chat messaging e.g. Facebook messaging.
+I can then check when the recipient last checked the messages and know when my message has been seen.
+I would prefer this to an unfamiliar chatbox not knowing if I am being responded to by a bot or a real person.